MBARI

 Sliced Bread Design was approached by the Monterey Bay Aquarium Research Institute (MBARI) to redesign the interface to control long-range autonomous underwater vehicles (LRAUVs).

-The LRAUVs are controlled via an online interface to conduct sensing and sampling missions, but the skill level of users ranged from complete beginner volunteers to experienced scientists and engineers.
+The LRAUVs are controlled via an online interface to conduct sensing and sampling missions, but the skill level of users ranged from beginner volunteers and scientists to experienced engineers.
 Our goal was to create a design that would meet the needs of all the users.

 Skills